moribvndvs/ng-busy/README.md

-ng-busy-button
+ng-busy
 ==============

-An AngularJS module for buttons that let you know they are gettin' busy.
+An AngularJS module for reacting to when your app is busy.